mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 15 September 2025

-- The average temperature today is 15.95˚C,
+- The average temperature today is 15.57˚C,
-- With highs of 16.66˚C and lows of 15.47˚C,
+- With highs of 16.08˚C and lows of 15.38˚C,
-- It may feel like 15.4˚C with scattered clouds
+- It may feel like 14.96˚C with few clouds
 - The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 69%
+- The pressure is 1007hPa and humidity is 68%
 - The sun will rise at 05:43 and set at 18:24

 <!-- weather_marker ends -->